We’ve found the best Instagram plugins for WordPress to help make your next project that much better.

 The free version allows you to display your feed in a grid layout, adjust sizing, number of photos, and order by date, popularity, or at random.
 You can also use your feeds for social proof by showing your Instagram like and comment counts when hovering over images and a free popup lightbox.

 Spotlight is completely responsive by default and it also gives you the option to design your feed for each individual device.
 This will be second nature for users of the block editor or page builders.
 Speaking of which, Spotlight works great with the likes of Elementor, Beaver Builder, and Divi.

 Spotlight’s premium plans include many more options such as the ability to display hashtag feeds, filter by keyword, phrase, or hashtag, moderate the posts shown or hidden, create shoppable Instagram feeds, create an Instagram link in bio page, and even track performance with its analytics!

-- Live interactive preview.
+- Live interactive editor with feed preview.

-- Multiple accounts and unlimited feeds.
+- Connect multiple accounts and embed unlimited feeds.

 - Show or hide Instagram like and comment counts.

 - “Follow on Instagram” and “Load More” buttons.